Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

+The graph shows that more than two third of the outcomes lead to the bad cycle.
+A computer assisted enumeration of all possible sincere, expressive ballot profiles shows that $1353$ out of $2187$, i.e. more than $60\,\%$, lead to the bad cycle. \end{proof}

-\begin{rema} It is worthwhile to observe (although but a bit tedious to check) that in this example, \emph{all} states can be obtained from a certain choice of a sincere ballots for each voter type.
+\begin{rema} It is worthwhile to observe (although a bit tedious to check) that in this example, \emph{all} outcomes can be obtained from a certain sincere ballot profile.
 For example, $dc$ is obtained if all voters cast the ballot with only their preferred candidates.
-That all states are covered is hardly surprising: there are only $12$ states, but $3^7=2187$ combinations of sincere ballots. \end{rema}
+That all outcomes are covered is hardly surprising: there are only $12$ of them, but $3^7=2187$ combinations of sincere ballots (excluding abstentions). \end{rema}

-\begin{rema} In the cases of $n>4$ candidates, we can take the above example and add $n-4$ dummy candidates that appear at the end of all voters preferences.
-The only property that may not be preserved in this operation is the size of the basin of attraction of the $3$-cycle: for example the states starting with one of the dummy candidates will all be sent by $\PD$ to a state starting with $a$, since voters would vote for all of $a, b, c, d$.
-However this is easily fixed by adding a voter type, for example in the case of a fifth candidate $e$ one could take $S : becda, 50$.
+\begin{rema} In the cases of $m>4$ candidates, we can take the above example and add $n-4$ dummy candidates that appear at the end of all voters preferences.
+The only property that may not be preserved in this operation is the size of the basin of attraction of the $3$-cycle: for example the outcomes where one of the dummy candidates wins will all be sent by $\varphi$ to an outcome where $a$ wins, since voters would vote for all of $a, b, c, d$.
+However this is easily fixed by adding a voter type, for example in the case of a fifth candidate $e$ one could take $50$ voters of type $S$ with preference order $becda$.
 Indeed, this voters will break the tie between $a, b, c, d$ whenever $e$ is the expected winner, in favor of $b$, thus leading to the basin of attraction of the $3$-cycle. \end{rema}

 \begin{rema} As pointed out by one of the anonymous referees, Theorem \ref{t:LR} does not hold for $3$ candidates.
 Assume there is a Condorcet Winner $a$ and two other candidates $b,c$.
-Assuming preferences have no ties (an implicit assumption for the LR), there are $6$ possible voter types; let $T_{\alpha\beta}$ denotes the voters ranking $\alpha$ first and $\beta$ second, and let it also denotes the proportion of such voters.
+Since preferences have no ties, there are $6$ possible preferences, and we can reduce to six voter types; let $T_{\alpha\beta}$ denotes the voters ranking $\alpha$ first and $\beta$ second, and let it also denotes the number of such voters.
 We assume there is no equality in any partition into two groups of three voter types, which is a generic condition, to avoid dealing with ties.
 Since $a$ is a Condorcet winner,

 One of $b$ and $c$ would win a duel against the other, and without loss of generality we assume $b$ does, i.e.